rsthn/froxel/README.md

 ## Installation

 Froxel is a lightweight and powerful framework to build games using HTML5 technology.
-You can use npm/yarn/pnpm to install the framework in your project, or download the standalone `froxel.js` ESM file from the `dist` folder and include it in your project directly using the `import` keyword of JavaScript.
+You can use npm/yarn/pnpm to install the framework in your project, or download the respective flavor (ESM or global) of target from the `dist` folder and include it in your project directly (using the `import` keyword of JS, or the global `froxel` object).

 ```sh
 pnpm add froxel